-So you want to start a business but don’t know where and how to start, don’t panic – you are not the first.
+So you want to be your own boss and start a business but don’t know where and how to start?
+Don’t panic – you are not the first.
 With the economy now more suited to startups than ever before, more people than ever before have found the “job” they always wanted is not actually for them.
 Others have come to the conclusion that they would rather create work they love, constructed to fit with their own life goals.
 No matter what the motivation is to be your own boss, you can start today.

 When you want to succeed as bad as you want to breathe, then you’ll be successful.